 I Made Them

-Helios’s branding blazes across my breasts and my thumping heart sways the pendant in beat with my rage And what comes next
+Helios’s branding blazes across my breasts, and my thumping heart sways the pendant in beat with my rage And what it anticipates

 Hera’s come to see it all for herself Her peacock with one hundred eyes watches me She knows vengeance better than anyone Even she won’t stop what comes next